sidbose87/doe-task/README.md

 Copy contents of jenkins/jobs folder to your local jenkins master.

 Or use
 1. Configurator.bat (For windows to set up your environment by moving files from this repo)
 2. Configurator.sh (For linux to set up your environment by moving files from this repo)

-Deployment
+## Deployment

-Add additional notes about how to deploy this on a live system Built With

-    Dropwizard - The web framework used
-    Maven - Dependency Management
-    ROME - Used to generate RSS Feeds
+Trigger doe-pr01 which will in turn trigger consecutive job.

 ## Authors